veertuinc/anka-click-scripts/README.md

 ##### Example

-**PRO TIP:** Clicks currently are the only directives which be placed inline.

 This code snippet will target the center of vnc_image, avoid clicking with 0, and then from there move +350,+0 and click.

 ```